zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **JT**: Okay. _[reading]_ Hm.
 Okay, this is a lot of history I didn't know about.

 **MV**: Yeah, but you knew the gestalt.
 Everyone knew the gestalt.
 The gestalt is what we're talking about.
 We're talking about, what does it mean to try to explain a thing once you have discarded aspirational objectivity?
 The critical question here is that the target audience for Cade's writing is people for whom it is a matter of existential anxiety that they not be aware of what things are and are not obvious to normal people.
-The whole point of this book _[If Anyone Builds It, Everyone Dies]_ is it's saying something that is obvious to normal people in ancient Greece when they made The Sorcerer's Apprentice, and is obvious to people in romantic England when they wrote Frankenstein, and is obvious to people in authoritarian Czech Republic when they invented the word _robot_ and is obvious, you know, to von Neumann and Einstein but also to all the kids who've ever seen any of the rip-offs of the robot story, all of which are the same and all are obvious enough that you don't need to spell it out.
+The whole point of this book _[If Anyone Builds It, Everyone Dies]_ is it's saying something that is obvious to normal people in ancient Greece when they made The Sorcerer's Apprentice, and is obvious to people in romantic England when they wrote Frankenstein, and is obvious to people in authoritarian Czech Republic when they invented the word _robot_ and is obvious to von Neumann and Einstein but also to all the kids who've ever seen any of the rip-offs of the robot story, all of which are the same and all are obvious enough that you don't need to spell it out.
 You can have it implied by a _New Yorker_ comic strip.

 **CM**: That's true.
 The analogy I was going to make, I'd love to get your opinion on this, is just like it is obvious that a machine that we create can do harm and can do great harm.
 It's obvious that when I wake up in the morning, that if I walk outside my house, a brick could fall on my head and kill me.